zio/zio-schema/docs/basic-building-blocks.md

 case class Primitive[A](standardType: StandardType[A]) extends Schema[A]
 ```

-Primitive values are represented using the `Primitive[A]` type class and represent the elements, that we cannot further define through other means.
+Primitive values are represented using the `Primitive[A]` type class and represent the elements that we cannot further define through other means.
 If we visualize our data structure as a tree, primitives are the leaves.

-For a list of primitive types with built-in support, please see the [standard type reference](standard-type-reference.md)
+For a list of all standard types (and therefore primitive types) with built-in support, please see the [standard type reference](standard-type-reference.md)

 Inside `Schema`'s companion object, we have an implicit conversion from `StandardType[A]` to `Schema[A]`: